 Creating a free offer can work both online or in person.
 However, it’s commonly associated with businesses that attract potential leads online.
 This can be associated with organic search, social marketing, or even advertising.
 The idea is to either offer a free trial of your product or service, or to offer some additional value through a digital asset.
 Both of these allow you to capture the information of an individual who may be interested in your products and services.

 The Social Media Campaign

 Social media has huge potential for generating leads.
 As you work to develop a following, you are essentially generating possible leads that can be nurtured and developed into customers.
 Social media also gives you the ability to target your lead generation efforts by focusing on individuals who have already expressed at least some interest in your business.
-Once you have done that, you can use tactics like content marketing to then convert those followers into leads.
+Once you have done that, you can use tactics such as content marketing to convert those followers into leads.

 The Email Newsletter

 Often, if you have a site with helpful content about your product or service, you can generate leads by creating a subscription to that content via email.
 Visitors to your site can sign up for your email list, which provides you with information about individuals who may be interested in your product or service.
 In this case, you would create email marketing campaigns designed to further generate their interest and move them closer to making a purchase.

 Lead Generation Best Practices